-Search and preliminary advice reports provide you with an assessment of whether your desired trade mark is likely to comply with two important areas examined under the Trade Marks Act 2002.
+Search and preliminary advice reports provide you with an initial assessment of whether your desired trade mark is likely to comply with two important areas examined under the Trade Marks Act 2002.
 These will include both of the following:

-Our examiners will search the register for you, to see if the trade mark you want is already being used by somebody else.
+- Search report: Our examiners will search the register for you to see if the trade mark you want is already registered by someone else.

 - Preliminary advice report: Our examiners will tell you whether your proposed trade mark is unique enough to your industry that it can act as a trade mark.